TriplyDB/Documentation/docs/ratt-working-with-ratt/index.md

 ### Configuring data destinations
+#### Remote data destinations

-Destinations are online locations in TriplyDB where the output of your pipeline will be published.
+Destinations are usually online locations in TriplyDB where the output of your pipeline will be published.

 If no `accountName` is given, pipeline output is uploaded under the user account tied to the currently used API Token.